archatas/django-app-boilerplate/README.md

 $ django-admin.py startapp --template=https://github.com/archatas/django-app-boilerplate/archive/djangocms.zip app_name
 ```

-Then do a global search for "My App", "MyApp", "My Model", "My Models", "MyModel", "mymodel", "My Plugin", "My Plugin Model", "MyPluginModel", and "my\_plugin_model", and replace them with what you need there.
+Then search for "My App", "MyApp", "My Models", "My Model", "MyModel", "mymodel" globally in the created directory, and replace the found strings with your app and model definitions.
+For Django CMS app also replace "My Plugin", "My Plugin Model", "MyPluginModel", and "my\_plugin_model" with your own plugin definitions.
 Delete any unnecessary files.